Jesus Is King: August–November 2018: Yandhi, Chicago and Uganda

 Throughout May and June 2018, five seven-track albums produced by West at his ranch in Jackson Hole, Wyoming were successively released as the Wyoming Sessions.
-American rapper Pusha T's third studio album Daytona was released first, followed by West's eighth studio album Ye, West's collaborative studio album Kids See Ghosts, with Kid Cudi as Kids See Ghosts, Nas' twelfth studio album Nasir, and Teyana Taylor's second studio album K.T.S.E.; all of the albums were released in 2018.
+American rapper Pusha T's third studio album Daytona was released first, followed by West's eighth studio album Ye, West's collaborative studio album Kids See Ghosts, with Kid Cudi as Kids See Ghosts, Nas' eleventh studio album Nasir, and Teyana Taylor's second studio album K.T.S.E.; all of the albums were released in 2018.
 In July 2018, Chicago music artist Chance the Rapper announced that West was coming to Chicago to produce for his seven-track debut studio album.
 West was seen in the city at the end of August 2018, and simultaneously confirmed to Fox News that the two of them were recording music together.
 West later stated that his recording sessions with Chance the Rapper had helped the former reconnect with his roots and faith in Jesus.
 The following month, West released the collaborative single "I Love It" with fellow American rapper Lil Pump.
 Later that month, West visited Colombia to record music with fellow rapper 6ix9ine.
 West also reactivated his Instagram account after a half-year absence, with indications that he was working with American record producer Ronny J, and Chance the Rapper, alongside the latter's brother Taylor Bennett, and American rapper G Herbo.
 Through his Instagram, West confirmed that he was collaborating with 6ix9ine and began posting snippets of new music.
 American singer-songwriter Ant Clemons, who had previously worked with West on Ye and K.T.S.E., was invited to Chicago where he entered a studio room with West, Chance the Rapper, and American conservative commentator Candace Owens.
 During these Chicago sessions, Clemons recorded his vocals for "Everything We Need” and an earlier version of the track "Selah" (originally titled "Chakras").
 West also announced that he was permanently moving back to Chicago, which his wife Kim Kardashian was not aware of until she heard about West's announcement through social media, and that he was actively working on a collaborative studio album with Chance the Rapper titled Good Ass Job.
 West ultimately did not move back to Chicago and Good Ass Job has yet to materialize.